 - iii.
-To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. [] Pre-Service [x] Orientation within three (3) months of hire - iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? - []Yes v.
+To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - Pre-Service - [x] Orientation within three (3) months of hire v.
 How do providers receive updated information and/or training regarding the standard(s)?
 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.